temenostech/temenos-platform-documentation/docfx_project/home/temenos-implementation-methodology.md

 ![](./images/tim.png)

 > [!Note]
-> For more information on the TIM please reach out to our team at **CloudPlatformSupport@temenos.com**.
+> For more information on the tim please reach out to our team at **cloudplatformsupport@temenos.com**.